JA50N14/rfp_parser/README.md

 5. Upload the new private key into Azure Functions Key Vault

 ## Deployment to Azure Functions Instructions
-1. Build and Push Docker Image
-  - Create Azure Container Registry (ACR)
-  - Build your Image from project root
-    - docker build -t yourRegistryName.azurecr.io/rfp-parser:1.0.0 .
-      - Verify Dockerfile builds: go build -o function .
-        - Must match "defaultExecutablePath": "function"
-  - Push Image
-    - docker push yourRegistryName.azurecr.io/rfp-parser:1.0.0
-      - Image is now in Azure
-2. Create the Function App (Container-Based)
- - az functionapp plan create --name rfp-plan --resource-group Your_RG --location westus2 --sku EP1 --is-linux
- - Create Function App Using Container
-  - az functionapp create --name rfp-function --storage-account Your_storage --resource-group Your_RG --plan rfp-plan --deployment-container-image-name yourRegistryName.azurecr.io/rfp-parser:1.0.0 --functions-version 4
-3. Allow Function to Pull from ACR
-- Enable Managed Identity:
-  - az functionapp identity assign --name rfp-function --resource-group Your_RG
-  - Get the identity principal ID
-  - Then grant pull access:
-    - az role assignment create --assignee principal-id --scope $(az acr show --name yourRegistryName --query id --output tsv) --role AcrPull
-    - Now Azure can securely pull your container without storing credentials
-4. Configure App Settings (Environment Variables)
-- In Azure Portal: Function App -> Settings -> Configuration -> Application Settings
-  - Add:
-    - SMARTSHEET_TOKEN
-    - SMARTSHEET_URL
-    - GRAPH_CLIENT_ID
-    - GRAPH_TENANT_ID
-    - GRAPH_SITE_ID
-    - GRAPH_LIBRARY_NAME
-    - GRAPH_DRIVE_ID
-    - SHAREPOINT_LIST_ID
-5. Create Azure Key Vault
-- az keyvault create --name rfp-keyvault --resource-group Your_RG --location westus2
-- Add Secrets
-  - az keyvault secret set --vault-name rfp-keyvault --name GRAPH_PRIVATE_KEY --value "your-secret"
-  - az keyvault secret set --vault-name rfp-keyvault --name GRAPH_CERTIFICATE --value "your-secret"
-  - az keyvault secret set --vault-name rfp-keyvault --name SMARTSHEET_TOKEN --value "access-token"
-6. Give Function Access to Key Vault
-- Enable Managed Identity (should already be done)
-- az role assignment create --asignee principal-id --role "Key Vault Secrets User" --scope $(az keyvault show --name rfp-keyvault --query id --output tsv)
-  - Now your function can read secrets
-7. Reference Key Vault Secrets in App Settings
-- Add these secrets as value in: Function App -> Configuration -> Application Settings
-  - GRAPH_PRIVATE_KEY = @Microsoft.KeyVault(SecretUri=https://rfp-keyvault.vault.azure.net/secrets/GRAPH_PRIVATE_KEY/)
-  - GRAPH_CERTIFICATE = @Microsoft.KeyVault(SecretUri=https://rfp-keyvault.vault.azure.net/secrets/GRAPH_CERTIFICATE/)
-  - SMARTSHEET_TOKEN = @Microsoft.KeyVault(SecretUri=https://rfp-keyvault.vault.azure.net/secrets/SMARTSHEET_TOKEN/)
-8. Configure Timer Trigger
-- Should already have rfp_parser_timer_function/function.json and host.json
-9. Logging Configuration
-- Auzre Functions automatically streams to stdout and stderr
-- Go code uses slog.NewJSONHandler(os.Stdout, nil), so logging will work properly
-- Logs go to Application Insights and Log Streams
-- Enable Application Insights: Portal -> Function App -> Application Insights -> Turn On
-10. Verify Deployment
-- Go to Function App -> Functions
-  - Ensure your timer function appears
-- Check "Monitor" tab
-- Check logs
-  - Should see "Custom Handler listening on port ..."
-  - At trigger time, should see "Timer fired!"

-## How this App Works on Azure Functions - Using a Custom Handler
+1. Login to Azure Portal
+  - Create a "Resource Group" - Will need at least "Contributor" permissions on this "Resource Group"
+  - At the "Subscription" level, ensure the following subscription "resource providers" are added:
+    - Microsoft.Web
+    - Microsoft.Storage
+    - Microsoft.ContainerRegistry
+    - Microsoft.KeyVault
+    - Microsoft.Insights
+    - Microsoft.ManagedIdentity
+2. Create a "Container Registry" and Push your Image to the registry
+3. Create a "Storage Account"
+  - Create a "resource", search "Storage Account"
+4. Create the Function App (Linux, Container-Based)
+  - Create a "resource", search "Function App"
+5. Enable Managed Identity
+6. Allow Function to Pull Image from Azure Container Registry (ACR)
+7. Configure application Settings (Environment Variables)
+8. Create Azur eKey Vault (for Secrets)
+  - Create a "resource", search "Key Vault"
+  - Grant Function App access
+  - Add secrets
+9. Configure Timer Trigger
+  - The function.json file is packaged in the container, Azure detects it automatically
+  - Go to Function App -> Functions - Should see your Timer function listed
+10. Logging
+  - Function App -> Logs -> Run - Should see your log.Printf() output appear
+11. Set Alerts
+  - Application Insights ->  Alerts -> Create alert rule -> Condition -> Exceptions > Count > Greater than 0
+  - Add Action Group (Email or Teams notification)

+## How this App Works on Azure Functions
 1. Azure decides if it needs an instance
 - This happens when:
-	- Timer fires and no instance exists
+	- Timer fires and no instance exists (cold start)
 2. Container is created
 - Azure pulls your container image (if not cached)
 - Azure creates a container